ellis/gcead/README.md

 The installer for Windows is build with NSI.
 The following instructions are no longer valid...

 * Install Qt SDK.
-I installed it in C:\QtSDK with Qt 4.8.1.
+I installed it in C:\Qt with Qt 5.2.
 Adapt Setup/GcEad-windows.nsi for newer versions or different directories.
 * build the project (e.g. by opening GcEad.pro with Qt Creator)
 * Install NSIS (I have v2.46 installed)
 * Open Setup/GcEad-windows.nsi and compile it.